AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 The initial objective of this experiment was to determine whether grouping several Dacron strings would result in capillary action.
 From there, the objectives were to determine the amount (weight) of water transferred to the string through capillary action and the flow rate of the water on the string.

 #### Experimental Apparatus
 10 80-inch Dacron strings were used and were doubled backed so that there was a total of 20 40-inch strings.
 The strands were wrapped around a tube in the bottom of the basin.
 The strands were draped over the side of the basin and were allowed to hang freely in the air.
 The wrapped strands were then pushed together tightly so that they formed one "clump" of strings.
 Lastly, 3 roughly evenly spaced rubber bands were wrapped around the clump of strings in order to keep them all together in a uniform manner.
+Reference the [Grouped Strings Capillary Action Experiment Manual](#Group-Strings-Capillary-Action-Experiment-Manual) for a detailed explanation of the set-up.

 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/topviewgrouped.jpg?raw=true" height = 400>